Limnoria/Limnoria-doc/use/getting_started.rst

 them with your real nickname and password.
 Note that if you have multiple nicknames, you must run ``services password`` for them all.

-If your bot happens to get other nickname than configured one, it doesn't know to identify.
-You might be able to avoid this issue by loading NickCapture, ``load NickCapture`` which attempts to regain the primary nick when it's possible and when it regains the primary nick the identification should work.
+If your bot happens to get a nickname that isn't configured, it won't know how to identify.
+You might be able to avoid this issue by loading NickCapture, (``load NickCapture``) which attempts to regain the primary nick, when it's possible, and when it regains the primary nick, the identification should work.

 Loading Plugins
 ===============